-Energy Efficiency - Every municipal building constructed after the date of enactment of this bylaw, must utilize the best available energy efficient systems as determined by the Board of Selectmen in conjunction with the Building Commissioner, taking into consideration the anticipated useful life of the systems and total system costs, including but not limited to all costs related to the operation and maintenance of the systems.
+Energy Efficiency - Every municipal building constructed after the date of enactment of this bylaw, must utilize the best available energy efficient systems as determined by the Select Board in conjunction with the Building Commissioner, taking into consideration the anticipated useful life of the systems and total system costs, including but not limited to all costs related to the operation and maintenance of the systems.

 Adopted Oct.
-20, 2014
+20, 2014 Amended: 5/15/21